Models

 This combines two different concerns:

-bun.BaseModel: table metadata for Bunorm.Model: framework-owned base fields such as ID and audit columns
+bun.BaseModel: table metadata for Bunorm.FullAuditedModel: framework-owned base fields including ID, creation and update audit columns

 Base Model Types